tuankietcoderr/sobee-be/README.md

 - **CRUD Operations for Products**: Administrators can create, read, update, and delete products.
 - **Category Management**: Products can be categorized for better organization and searchability.
-- **Tag Management**: Products can be tagged with relevant keywords to improve search results.

 ### Order Management